 I work with a variety of different clients, from one who is pretty big in the vaping industry, to a fab wedding photographer, the owner of a single parenting resource website and many others.
 Over the course of the month or year I can work on a huge number of topics, from digital marketing to food organisation, SEO to finance and some rather “unique” topics too.
 I once wrote for a client who ran a website that produced products for pampered pets.
 Really pampered pets.
 Like Kardashian-level pampered.

 I work with small businesses, start-ups, huge corporations, charities, public sector, the private sector and individuals.
+Every year I take on numerous projects with web design and SEO agencies such as alt agency who are looking for quality content to suit their client’s needs.
 I love the variety!

 A Freelance Copywriter Doesn’t *Just* Write

 The bulk of my work is of course writing.
 There’s more to it though.
 As I run my own business I am responsible for:

 - All Admin (From client onboarding and contracts to emails and more)